 Put simply: if you never install software from outside the Mac App Store, you don’t have anything to worry about.
 Sure, there are some browser-related exploits from time to time, and Java is an ongoing concern, but if your OS X and browsers are up-to-date such infections are pretty unlikely.

 And if you do install software from outside the Mac App Store, but are careful to research software before installing it (Googling for a review, and finding an official download), you also don’t have anything to worry about.

 On the other hand: if you’ve pirated Mac software, or installed plugins at the request of a site offering pirated movies, you might have problems.
+Have you used a tainted USB drive or downloaded a sketchy email attachment?
+Viruses can spread in unexpected ways.
 Let’s go over a few signs that your Mac might be infected, just to make sure.

 Sign 1: Unexpected Ads and Pop-Ups

 Adware is becoming an ever-bigger problem on the Mac platform.
 If you’re seeing ads in places they previously didn’t show up, there’s a good chance you’ve installed something you shouldn’t.
 This is particularly true if you get pop-up ads even when you’re not browsing the Internet.

 Sign 2: Your Mac Is Slow For No Reason